 Test Your Venue Before Game Watch Season Starts

 Just because you find a spot doesn’t mean that you should put all your eggs in one basket before the season starts.
-You need to find out if it’s really going to work for you club.
+You need to find out if it’s really going to work for you chapter .
 One colleague said she always holds a test event prior to committing to a game watch location.
 Hold a happy hour or social event prior to your game watches to find out if the venue can meet your needs and to get some early feedback from your alumni.
 You’ll want to know things like:

 - Is it easy to find?

 - How’s parking?
 Is it easy to get there using other means of transportation (for folks in big cities)?

 - Was your space reserved as promised?